Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

         See [YSMenu Compatibility List's](https://www.flashcarts.net/ysmenu-compat-ext#demon-dstti-clones) `DEMON DSTTi Clones` section for a full list of compatible carts.

         YSMenu is a simple, fast, and stable kernel, featuring a menu UI resembling the original R4.
 It's a great choice for most DSTT-based flashcart users.
 However, it does lack RTS (Real Time Save), so check out the R4iMenu tab if that is something you're interested in.

+        Note that YSMenu has issues with some romhacks - the loader will not recognize the romhack in its patch database, causing it to throw `errcode -4` when attempting to load it.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}